WICG/layout-instability/README.md

 The layout shift (LS) score is equal to the impact fraction multiplied by the distance fraction.

-The user agent may trade off precision for efficiency in the computation of LS scores.
-It is intended that the LS score have a correspondence to the perceptual severity of the instability, but not that all user agents produce exactly the same LS scores for a given page.

 ### Performance API

 Animation frames with non-zero LS scores will notify a registered